Your home is usually one of your biggest investments—and one of your most valuable assets.

 What Is the Average Cost of Homeowners Insurance?

 As has been explained above, “average cost” is hard to pin down with so many variables.
-The National Association of Insurance Commissioners’ 2021 Report states that the average cost of homeowners insurance is $1,249 a year.
+Bankrate estimates that the average cost of homeowners insurance will be close to $1,428 per year for $250,000 in dwelling coverage.

 This is an average of data from various states.
 California is one such state, with a high risk of wildfires and earthquakes.
 States along the Gulf Coast face a heightened risk of hurricanes and coastal flooding.